-Agencies and Legislation
+Anti-Slavery and Due Diligence Legislation

-In September 2012, President Obama released this Executive Order (EO) detailing renewed efforts by the federal government to combat trafficking affiliated with products or services purchased by the U.S. Government.
+In September 2012, President Obama released this Executive Order (EO) detailing renewed efforts by the federal government to combat trafficking affiliated with products or services purchased by the US Government.
 In conjunction with this EO, the Obama Administration announced the Partnership for Freedom to promote the development of new and innovative solutions to human trafficking.

 TVPRA supports efforts both nationally and internationally to combat forced labor by strengthening laws regarding prosecution of trafficking perpetrators, providing services to survivors, and developing new anti-slavery programs.
 Initially passed into law in 2000, it was reauthorized in 2013.